-Fire ants often feed on seeds, and can fatally damage some plants by tunnelling through roots and stems.
+Fire ants often feed on seeds, and can fatally damage some plants by tunneling through roots and stems.

-Mound-building behaviour can interrupt or destroy equipment, such as irrigation systems, and can also damage machinery during harvesting operations.
+Mound-building behavior can interrupt or destroy equipment, such as irrigation systems, and can also damage machinery during harvesting operations.

 Let us have a look at some news articles:

 Killer fire ants INVASION: Warning over global spread as deadly swarms invade